SimonWilson70/hello-world/README.md

 # hello-world

-Simon Wilson, MSPA student at Northwestern University doing my final 'capstone' module.
+Simon Wilson, MSPA student at Northwestern University Deleting text from master and adding new text.
-Deleting text from master and adding new text.
+Adding first new commit